infiniteHQ/Cherry/README.md

 ### [The Cherry Documentation](https://cherry.infinite.si)

-*A presentation video will be apear here*
+*A presentation video will be appear here*

 ## What you can do ?